A Quantum Theory with Non-Collapsing Measurements: Motivation

-Experimental evidence for the state change of a quantum system induced by measurements was available since 1925.
-Using a cloud chamber, Compton and Simon \citep{compton_directed_1925} studied the scattering of ``x-ray quanta'' by electrons.
-They discovered that the angle characterising the path of the recoiling electron and the angle of the photon scattering direction are strongly correlated.
-Knowing one of them is sufficient to determine where the particles interacted and these ``position measurements'' can be carried out in arbitrary temporal order.
+Experimental evidence for the state update of a quantum system induced by measurements was available since 1925.
+Using a cloud chamber, Compton and Simon \cite{compton_directed_1925} studied the scattering of ``x-ray quanta'' by electrons.
+They discovered that the angle characterizing the path of the recoiling electron and the angle of the photon scattering direction are strongly corre-lated.
+Knowing one of them is sufficient to determine where the particles interacted.
+These ``position measurements'' can be carried out in arbitrary temporal order.

-According to von Neumann \citep{von_neumann_mathematische_1971}, this experiment implements two subsequent measurements of one single observable, namely the spatial coordinate of the interaction locus (which is initially undetermined).
-The measurements of the angles can happen in quick succession and lead to identical results.
-The ensuing \emph{deterministic repeatability} is shown by von Neumann\emph{ }to be equivalent to assuming the \emph{projection postulate}: immediately after measuring a non-degenerate observable, a quantum system will reside in the unique eigenstate associated with the observed outcome.

-In principle, one could imagine other relations between the outcomes of the same measurement when carried out twice within a short period of time.
+According to von Neumann \cite{von_neumann_mathematische_1971}, this experiment implements two subsequent measurements of one single observable, namely the spatial coordinate of the interaction locus.
+The measurements of the angles can happen in quick succession and lead to identical re-sults.
+The resulting \textit{deterministic repeatability} is argued by von Neumann to be equivalent to assuming the \textit{projection postulate}: immediately after measuring a non-degenerate observable, a quantum system will reside in the unique eigenstate associated with the observed outcome.
+In principle, Nature could have decided to realize other relations between the outcomes of two identical consecutive measurements in quick succession.
 Von Neumann mentions two options.
-Either a deterministic mechanism could control the measurement outcomes (this assumption effectively amounts to the existence of hidden variables), or the outcomes of the second measurement could be governed by the same probability distribution as the outcomes of the first.
+Either a \textit{deterministic} mechanism could control the measurement outcomes (this assumption effectively amounts to the existence of hidden variables), or the outcomes of the second measurement could be governed by the same probability distribution as the outcomes of the first.

-In this paper, we introduce a quantum-like theory that realizes von Neumann's second option by assuming that measuring an observable causes \emph{no} state update.
-Then, consecutive measurements of the same observable produce outcomes governed by one and the same probability distribution.
-All other features of quantum theory, such as its setting in Hilbert space or the Born rule, are retained.

-The resulting \emph{passive }quantum theory (pQT) shares many features with standard quantum theory but is manifestly different from it.
-Passive measurements have far-reaching consequences, both from a conceptual and an applied point of view.
-Suspending the collapse highlights the subtle ways in which the projection postulate shapes quantum theory.
+In this paper, we investigate a quantum-like theory that realizes von Neumann's second option: measuring an observable causes \textit{no} update of the state of the system.
+All other features of quantum theory, such as its setting in Hilbert space and the Born rule, are retained.
+The resulting \textit{passive} quantum theory (pQT) shares many features with standard quantum theory but is manifestly different from it.
+As a foil theory, pQT does not aim to reproduce quantum theory, unlike unitary models that try to eliminate the projection postulate.